 Before recommending transplantation, doctors will talk with the patient about the risks of this treatment and consider several other factors, such as the type of cancer, results of any previous treatment, and the patient’s age and general health.

 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
-For multiple myeloma, AUTO is more commonly used; ALLO is being studied in clinical trials.
+ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
+For multiple myeloma, AUTO is more commonly used.
+ALLO is being studied in clinical trials.

-In both types, the goal of transplantation is to destroy cancer cells in the marrow, blood, and other parts of the body and allow replacement blood stem cells to create healthy bone marrow.
-In most stem cell transplants, the patient is treated with high doses of chemotherapy and/or radiation therapy to destroy as many cancer cells as possible.
-Learn more about bone marrow and stem cell transplantation .
+In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
+Learn more about stem cell and bone marrow transplantation .

-Doctors may recommend radiation therapy for patients with bone pain when chemotherapy is not effective or in an attempt to control pain.
+Doctors may recommend radiation therapy for patients with bone pain when chemotherapy is not effective or as a way to control pain.
 However, the use of radiation therapy should be a careful decision.
 In many instances, pain (especially back pain) is due to structural damage to the bone.
 Radiation therapy will not help this type of pain and may compromise the bone marrow's response to future treatment.